 Marie-Therese earned her undergraduate degree from Kantonsschule Heerbrugg, Lehrerseminar, Switzerland, and she obtained a certificate in financial analysis from New York University.

 Anna Batarina, a partner at ATP, is a leader in international business, capital markets, corporate finance, and strategy.
 Anna joined ATP in 2016 from Braeburn, an ATP portfolio company, where she served as vice president of Strategic Development.
 Before Braeburn, she was a member of the strategy team at the Global Fund to Fight AIDS, Tuberculosis and Malaria.
-Prior to that, Anna was senior vice president and head of Capital Markets and Investor Relations at Uralkali, a leading global agrochemical business, where she led one of the most successful IPOs on the London Stock Exchange.
+Prior to that, Anna was senior vice president and head of Capital Markets and Investor Relations at Uralkali, a leading global agrochemical business, where she led what was at the time one of the most successful IPOs on the London Stock Exchange.

 Andrew Bayliffe is chief scientific officer at Marengo Therapeutics and a venture partner at ATP.
 With more than 20 years of leadership experience in the biopharmaceutical industry, he possesses expertise in the discovery and development of both small molecule and antibody therapeutics across a broad range of diseases areas.
 Most recently, at GlaxoSmithKline (GSK), he served as head of the Fibrosis and Lung Injury Discovery unit at GSK’s R&D headquarters in Stevenage, UK, and held senior roles in antibody discovery and development in the US and UK.